-The origins of the islanders of Kalymnos are lost in the mists of time but we do know that in about the 2nd millennium B.C. the Phoenicians conquered and colonized.
+The origins of the islanders of Kalymnos are lost in the mists of time but we do know that in about the 2nd millennium B.C. the Phoenicians conquered and colonized the island.
 Evidence of the island’s prosperity in these ancient times are ruins at Emporios in the north and Vathi in the east.

 Later, Kalymnos was occupied by the Persians, the Genoese, the Knights of St John and the Ottoman Turks.
 In 1912 the Italians took control until nearly the end of the Second World War.